Beginner’s Guide to Understanding Your RoofJanuary 26, 2021

 - Surface Cracking- This can be caused by thermal shock.
 As the flexible oils of the asphalt are depleted due to heat, the shingle becomes more brittle, to the point where surface cracking will appear.

 - Curling- As the asphalt hardens over time, the granules that were secured begin to break away.
 The edges of the shingles will curl up over time.

 - Blisters- Frequently resulted when minimum ventilation requirements aren’t met.
 Blisters could be very small and pea-sized or as big as a quarter.
 Sometimes the blisters are open, exposing the asphalt or closed.

 - NORMAL AGING: -Slight Granule Loss -Curling -Algae Discoloration -Surface Cracking -Surface Blisters -Closed Blisters

 - BEYOND NORMAL AGING: -Opened Blisters -Bald Spots -Exposed Asphalt

 - Shingles may exhibit signs of cracking and balding, this does not mean your shingles are defective.

 - Depending on the area you live in, hail can knock off large areas of granules.
 This will likely reduce the life of your shingles or put you at risk for a roof failure, due to UV rays from the sun reaching the asphalt layer.

-There are many variables beyond the manufacturers control that contribute to the failing of roofing shingles.
+There are many variables beyond the manufacturer’s control that contribute to the failure of roofing shingles.
 If you have any concerns about any of these things relating to your roofing system, Click Here to find out how Enviro-Tech Roofing will help you!